2014 Illinois House of Representatives election

-The 2014 Elections for the Illinois House of Representatives were conducted on Tuesday, November 4, 2014.
+The 2014 Illinois House of Representatives Elections were conducted on Tuesday, November 4, 2014.
 State Representatives are elected for two-year terms, with the entire House of Representatives elected every two years.
 Despite a small swing against the Democrats, there was no net seat change between the two major parties after this election.
 The Democrats maintained their three-fifths super-majority.